Dr Gilbert Roberts

 Why do people punish others and can this help solve the problem of cooperation in groups?

-Punishing othersprovides a potential....
-I show here that under the 1:3 ratio typical of behavioural economic games, punishers can make a net profit, removing the dilemma.
-Furthermore I show how the dynmics fit a 'producer-scrounger' game whereby it can pay some individual to contribute even if others do not
+Punishing others provides a potential solution to the problem of cooperation in groups.
+I have shown that using parameters typical of behavioural economic games, punishers can make a net profit, removing the dilemma.
+Furthermore I show how the dynamics fit a 'producer-scrounger' game whereby it can pay some individual to contribute even if others do not.

 Cooperation through Interdependence